Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

 * A copy of the original datasets:
   * [disaster_messages.csv](disaster_messages.csv): contains original messages sent during disasters.
   * [disaster_categories.csv](disaster_categories.csv): contains a classification of the beforehand mentioned messages.
-* Two Jupyter Notebooks that were used as a support at creating XXX:
+* Two Jupyter Notebooks that were used as a support at creating process_data.py and train_classifier.py scripts:
    * [ETL Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ETL%20Pipeline%20Preparation.ipynb): Used as support for the development of process_data.py.
    * [ML Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ML%20Pipeline%20Preparation.ipynb): Used as support for the development of train_classifier.py.
-  * matplotlib
-  * seaborn
-  * scipy
-  * sklearn

 ## Conclusions
 Findings and conclusions from this analysis are presented in this [Medium post](https://luis-conti-gz.medium.com/singapore-apartment-resale-prices-analysis-1105770b3015).